 In studying Biochemistry at Union, you will develop a deep and thorough understanding of the inner workings of cells, including study of proteins, DNA/RNA and other biomolecules.
 Working both in small classes and labs taught only by faculty with Ph.D.s, and by conducting undergraduate research side-by-side with our faculty, you will gain the skills necessary to advance further in this field.

-The cornerstone of our facilities is the Biochemistry Suite in the Peter Irving Wold Center, the latest addition to Union’s historic campus.
+The cornerstone of our facilities is the Biochemistry Suite in the Peter Irving Wold Center.
 With its emphasis on interdisciplinary study, this suite is home to collaborative faculty-student Wright Biochemistry Research Laboratories that provide the necessary resources for cutting-edge work in biochemistry and molecular biology.
 The four research laboratories are situated alongside areas that house equipment such as PCR machines for the replication of DNA. a cold room for purification of proteins, and culture facilities for growing and storing cells.
 These facilities allow students to engage in research that culminates in both presentations at the annual national Experimental Biology meeting, and publications with faculty.
 The suite also houses the Kane Biochemistry Teaching Laboratory, which features state-of-the-art biomolecular research equipment and a 3D projector for the display of molecules.

 As part of your academic program in Biochemistry, you may also choose to pursue our term abroad in Sicily, where you will engage in research projects with scientists and graduate students at the National Research Council in Palermo.